Using BusyContacts with Exchange

 If someone has shared an address book with you through Exchange, you must configure your Exchange account preferences to show the shared address book, as follows:

-- Choose BusyContacts > Preferences > Accounts, select your Exchange account in the list on the left, click the Sharing tab, click the plus (+) button, and enter the Exchange email address of the user who is sharing contacts with you.
+- Choose BusyContacts > Settings > Accounts, select your Exchange account in the list on the left, click the Sharing tab, click the plus (+) button, and enter the Exchange email address of the user who is sharing contacts with you.

 The shared address books then show up in the left sidebar, where you can subscribe to them by selecting their checkboxes.